unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Here is a (non-comprehensive) list of open-source software libraries related to quantum computing, noisy quantum dynamics and error mitigation:

 - **IBM Q**'s `Qiskit`_ provides a stack for quantum computing simulation and execution on real devices from the cloud.
-In particular, `qiskit.aer` contains noise models, integrated with `mitiq` tools.
+In particular, ``qiskit.aer`` contains noise models, integrated with ``mitiq`` tools.
 Qiskit's OpenPulse provides pulse-level control of qubit operations in some of the superconducting circuit devices.

 - **Goole AI Quantum**'s `Cirq`_ offers quantum simulation of quantum circuits.
-It is integrated with  `mitiq` algorithms.
+It is integrated with  ``mitiq`` algorithms.

 - **Rigetti Computing**'s `PyQuil`_ is a library for quantum programming.
-Rigetti's stack offers the execution of quantum circuits on superconducting circuits devices from the cloud, as well as their simulation on a quantum virtual machine (QVM), integrated with `mitiq` tools.
+Rigetti's stack offers the execution of quantum circuits on superconducting circuits devices from the cloud, as well as their simulation on a quantum virtual machine (QVM), integrated with ``mitiq`` tools in the :mod:`mitiq_pyquil` module.

-- `QuTiP`_, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the `qutip.qip.noise` module.
+- `QuTiP`_, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the ``qutip.qip.noise`` module.

 - `Krotov`_ is a package implementing Krotov method for optimal control interfacing with QuTiP for noisy density-matrix quantum evolution.